WERNER, ANTON. PROCLAMATION OF THE GERMAN EMPIRE. 1885

 In the aftermath of World War II, Germany was divided into two states: the Federal Republic of Germany in the West and the German Democratic Republic in the East.
 The Cold War saw the two German states become symbols of the opposing ideologies of communism and capitalism, with the Berlin Wall serving as a physical manifestation of the divide.

-Today, Germany is is a vibrant destination, a cultural center and an economic driving force in Europe and around the world.
-Germany is seen as a diverse country but moreover, it is a nation of Germans with different backgrounds who share the love for their homeland.
+The fall of the Berlin Wall in 1989 and the subsequent reunification of Germany in 1990 were historic moments that signaled a new era of German unity.
+Today, Germany is is a great destination, a cultural center in the heart of Europe and an economic driving force around the world.
+Germany is a nation of citizens with slightly different backgrounds, but who share the love for their homeland.
 Discover the compelling history of the German nation from the end of the Napoleonic wars to modern Germany.

 Background Images / Hintergrundilder: